saadtariq001s/Job-Search-AI-Agent/README.md

-# Multi Agent Crew to Automate Job Applications
+# Multi Agent Crew to Automate Job Applications!

 Welcome to the **Job-Search-AI-Agent** repository!
 This project is a robust AI-powered agent designed to streamline your job search process.
 By leveraging a multi-agent framework through CrewAI and its tools, this agentic system analyzes job descriptions and matches them with your skills, generating tailored resumes to enhance your job applications.